Charlton Athletic F.C.: Early history (1905–1946)

 In 1937, Charlton finished runners up in the First Division, in 1938 finished fourth and 1939 finished third.
-They were the most consistent team in the top flight of English football over the three seasons immediately before the Second World War.
+They were the most consistent team in the top flight of English football over the three seasons immediately before World War II.
 This continued during the war years and they won the Football League War Cup and appeared in finals.

 Post-war success and fall from grace (1946–1984)

 Charlton reached the 1946 FA Cup Final, but lost 4–1 to Derby County at Wembley.
 Charlton's Bert Turner scored an own goal in the 80th minute before equalising for the Addicks a minute later to take them into extra time, but they conceded three further goals in the extra period.
 When the full league programme resumed in 1946–47 Charlton could finish only 19th in the First Division, just above the relegation spots, but they made amends with their performance in the FA Cup, reaching the 1947 FA Cup Final.
 This time they were successful, beating Burnley 1–0, with Chris Duffy scoring the only goal of the day.
 In this period of renewed football attendances, Charlton became one of only 13 English football teams to average over 40,000 as their attendance during a full season.
 The Valley was the largest football ground in the League, drawing crowds in excess of 70,000.
 However, in the 1950s little investment was made either for players or to The Valley, hampering the club's growth.
 In 1956, the then board undermined Jimmy Seed and asked for his resignation; Charlton were relegated the following year.

-From the late 1950s until the early 1970s, Charlton remained a mainstay of the Second Division before relegation to the Third Division in 1972 caused the team's support to drop, and even a promotion in 1975 back to the second division did little to re-invigorate the team's support and finances.
+From the late 1950s until the early 1970s, Charlton remained a mainstay of the Second Division before relegation to the Third Division in 1972.
+It caused the team's support to drop, and even a promotion in 1975 back to the second division did little to re-invigorate the team's support and finances.
 In 1979–80 Charlton were relegated again to the Third Division, but won immediate promotion back to the Second Division in 1980–81.
 This was a turning point in the club's history leading to a period of turbulence and change including further promotion and exile.
 A change in management and shortly after a change in club ownership led to severe problems, such as the reckless signing of former European Footballer of the Year Allan Simonsen, and the club looked like it would go out of business.